-As a parent you have a legal duty to make sure your children are educated.
-Children are of statutory school age between the ages of 5 and 16.
-More precisely this runs from the term after a child’s 5th birthday until the last Friday in June in the school year in which they turn 16.
+As a parent you have a legal duty to make sure your child receives education.
+A child is of statutory school age between the ages of 5 and 16.
+More precisely this runs from the start of the term after a child’s 5th birthday until the last Friday in June in the school year in which they turn 16.

 Schools must take an attendance register twice a day.
 Any absences will be recorded with a specific code depending on the type of absence.
 Absences fall into two main categories; authorised or unauthorised.
 Only the school, not parents can authorise absence.
 If you want leave of absence for your child you must ask for permission in advance.
 If your child is sick or for other unforeseen absence, you should let the school know as soon as possible.

 Your child’s headteacher can only authorise leave during term time in exceptional circumstances. it is unlikely that a request for aholiday during term time will be authorised unless you can show that there are exceptional circumstances in your case.
 Put your request in writing as early as possible.
 If the head refuses to authorise the absence and you go anyway, this will be an unauthorised absence.
 You may then risk a fine or prosecution for non-attendance.

 If your child is sick, the absence should be authorised unless the school have genuine concern about the validity of the absence.
 Schools should accept parents’ notes and not routinely ask for doctors’ letters.
 However if the absence is long-term or repeated they may want proof that your child is genuinely unwell and unable to attend school.
 Keep copies of any appointment letters or medical reports.

 If your child is too ill to attend school for more than 15 working days your local authority should be providing some education for them.
 If they provide home tuition this should be for at least 5 hours a week.